 Our final destination of Batu Ferringhi is the sort of option you would expect to find in many popular vacation spots.
 A suburb on the outskirts of George Town, this is the premier beach location in Penang, equally popular with both locals and tourists alike.

-Around them, numerous high-rise hotel complexes have been constructed to cater to the increased demand, including the crown jewel of the area, the Hard Rock Hotel.
+Around them, numerous high-rise hotel complexes have been constructed to cater to the increased demand, including the crown jewel of the area, the Hard Rock Hotel Penang.
 Offering luxurious options to people with a range of budgets, they make a beach vacation here a comfortable and easy option.

 While other attractions in the area may be a little limited, the Entopia Butterfly Farm, wide selections of bars and restaurants, as well as the legendary Batu Ferringhi night market should still provide options to keep visitors entertained throughout.

-- You want to be near to the big city but not located directly in it
+Stay in Batu Ferringhi if you are traveling as a family; you are looking for a beach vacation; you want to be near to the big city but not located directly in it.

 Best Hotels in Batu Ferringhi